Take Part in the World’s Largest Cannabis Market:

 Cannabis plant grown in the same facility at the same time under the same conditions using standard grow lights

-Also, see the two photos to the right and above showing the growth comparison between the use of standard growing lights vs. Sigma Plant Sciences' advanced technology lights developed by he project developer and tested by a major U.S. grower with plants grown in the same facility under the same conditions at the same time.
+Also, see the two photos above showing the growth comparison between the use of standard growing lights vs. Sigma Plant Sciences' advanced technology lights developed by the project developer and tested by a major U.S. grower with plants grown in the same facility under the same conditions at the same time.

-Earnings will be generated in less than 12 months after the remaining equipment is ordered, with earnings continuing for the next four years to reach a projected return in excess of four and one-half times the initial investment (see Project Plan and Financial Highlights).
+Earnings will be generated beginning approximately 6 months after the remaining equipment is ordered, with earnings continuing every 8 weeks for the next four years to reach a projected return in excess of four and one-half times the initial investment (see Project Plan and Financial Highlights).
 The footnotes at the bottom of page 14, Project Plan, and bottom of page 4, Financial Highlights, provide the sources and data for calculating the financial projections, which you can use to verify and calculate the numbers yourself.

 For more information, please contact Ed Cichon -- firstname.lastname@example.org – or CJ Evans – email@example.com.